rubocop/ruby-style-guide/README.md

 ```

 Some will argue that multiline chaining would look OK with the use of {...}, but they should
-ask themselves - it this code really readable and can't the blocks contents be extracted into
+ask themselves: is this code really readable and can't the blocks contents be extracted into
 nifty methods?

 ### Avoid `return` where not needed for flow of control.